HONEY Overview Information

 HONEY Side Effects & Safety

-Honey seems to be safe for most adults and older children when taken by mouth or applied to the skin.
+Honey is LIKELY SAFE for most adults and children over one year old when taken by mouth or when appropriately applied to the skin by adults.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Honey seems to be safe when taken in food amounts.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Honey is LIKELY SAFE when taken in food amounts.
 The concern about botulism applies to infants and young children and not to adults or pregnant women.
-But not enough is known about the safety of honey when used for medicinal purposes in women who are pregnant or breast-feeding.
+However, not enough is known about the safety of honey when used for medicinal purposes in women who are pregnant or breast-feeding.
 Stay on the safe side and avoid medicinal amounts and topical applications.

 Pollen allergies: Avoid honey if you are allergic to pollen.
 Honey, which is made from pollen, may cause allergic reactions.